رهپویه معماری و شهرسازی

 The findings reveal that despite epistemological and linguistic divergences, both frameworks are complementary manifestations of a single metaphysical truth.

 Noghrehkar’s system is grounded in the rational and ethical dimensions of ḥikmat al-mutaʿāliya—emphasizing justice, hierarchy, and the inner purification of the architect as preconditions for sacred creativity.
-His approach constructs architecture as a microcosm of the divine order (niẓām al-wujūd), where proportionality mirrors cosmic equilibrium.
+His approach constructs architecture as a microcosm of the divine order (niẓām al-wujūd), in which proportionality mirrors cosmic equilibrium.
 The architect’s moral and intellectual refinement becomes integral to the act of design, ensuring that form arises from ontological understanding rather than mere technical skill.

 Through comparative synthesis, the study demonstrates that Noghrehkar’s disciplined metaphysical rationality and Ardalan’s poetic cosmology, when brought into dialogue, form a comprehensive paradigm capable of reinvigorating Islamic architectural identity in the modern world.
 Their convergence lies in the shared conviction that architecture must transcend material utility to become an expression of metaphysical order—a geometry of being articulated through both intellect and intuition.